dante1130/glfw-opengl-cmake-starter/README.md

 See here for a list of all CMake generators: https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html

+Alternatively, most modern IDEs like Visual Studio and CLion have CMake support, so you may use your IDE to generate instead.

 ### Ninja

 To generate for the Ninja buildsystem, run the following command: